Criminal Defense Attorney

-If any person in the nighttime enters without breaking, or in the daytime breaks and enters or enters and conceals himself in a dwelling house or an adjoining, occupied outhouse or in the nighttime enters without breaking or any time breaks and enters and conceals himself in any building affixed to realty…he shall be guilty of statutory burglary.
+You shall be guilty of statutory burglary If any of the following can be applied.
+Person in the nighttime enters without breaking, or in the daytime breaks and enters.
+Entering and conceals himself in a dwelling house or an adjoining, occupied outhouse.
+Enters in the nighttime with or without breaking and conceals himself in any building affixed to realty.

-- If the person enters with the intent to commit murder, rape, robbery, or arson, he shall be guilty of a Class 3 felony.
+- In short, a person enters with an intent to commit murder, rape, robbery, or arson, he shall be guilty of a Class 3 felony.

-- If such person was armed with a deadly weapon at the time of such entry, he shall be guilty of a Class 2 felony.
+- However, If such a person was armed with a deadly weapon at the time of such entry, he shall be guilty of a Class 2 felony.

-- If the person enters with the intent to commit larceny, or any felony other than murder, rape, robbery, or arson, or with the intent to commit assault and battery, the offense shall be punishable by not less than one nor more than 20 years in the Virginia state penitentiary, or by up to 12 months in a local jail and a fine of up to $2,500, either or both.
+- Lastly, the person entering will be guilty of burglary with the intent to commit a larceny or any felony.
+(Excluding murder, rape, robbery, or arson, or with the intent to commit assault and battery).
+Furthermore, this offense will be punishable by not less than one nor more than 20 years in the Virginia state penitentiary, or by up to 12 months in a local jail and a fine of up to $2,500, either or both.

 We recommend personal representation by a Defense Attorney for criminal cases.
 Legal representation is the correct way to get the best results for your case.

 Anyone could find themselves facing criminal charges.
 In fact, a criminal charge can have lasting effects on the lives of those with such charges on their records.
 However, in order to effectively handle a serious legal situation, individuals often need to understand what they are facing.
 If you have a criminal law charges in Newport News, Hampton, Williamsburg, Yorktown or the rest of the Hampton Roads area, call the criminal defense attorneys at Goff Voltin, PLLC today.